De Quervain’s Tenosynovitis

 - Difficulty and pain moving your thumb and wrist when doing activities that involve grasping or pinching.

 - A “sticking” or “stop-and-go” sensation in your thumb when trying to move it.

-This test is usually quite painful compared to the unaffected hand/wrist.
-There may also be local tenderness with palpation/pressure directly over the tendon.
+This test is usually quite painful compared to the uninjured hand/wrist.
+There may also be tenderness with pressure applied directly over the tendon.

 Diagnosis can also be confirmed with an ultrasound which can detect if there is any local inflammation.

 - Splints – to provide rest and immobilisation of the inflamed tendons of the thumb.
 These splints can be hard and custom made by your therapist (thermoplastic thumb spica) or semi-rigid (neoprene + thermoplastic).

 - Anti-inflammatory medication